 Oh Susanna!
 (August 19, 1936)

-Released on August 19, 1936: A bandit tosses Gene Autry off the train and assumes his identity, framing Gene for murder.
+Released on August 19, 1936: (running time 53 minutes) A bandit tosses Gene Autry off the train and assumes his identity, framing Gene for murder.

 Directed by Joseph Kane

 Written by Oliver Drake